 - Classic - Use sliced pepperoni, cooked Italian sausage, and sliced black olives.

-Top the finished cast iron pizza with fresh basil leaves and allow to cool for 5-10 minutes on a cutting board before slicing.
+Finish and Cool - Top the finished cast iron pizza with fresh basil leaves and allow to cool for 5-10 minutes on a cutting board before slicing.

 - As the dough heats up on the stovetop, it will start to soften and become easier to push up the sides.
 If it's still too stiff, give it a minute to heat up a bit more.

-📖 Recipe
+Recipe

-Cast Iron Pizza Recipe
+Homemade Cast Iron Pizza

 Ingredients

-- 2 pounds pizza dough homemade or store bought, divided into two pieces
+- 2 pounds pizza dough, homemade or store bought, divided into two pieces

 - 2 Tablespoons cornmeal